 (4) The FCA must, without delay, give the Treasury a copy of any statement which it publishes under this section.

-(5) A statement issued under this section must be published by the FCA in the way appearing to the FCA to be best
+(5) A statement issued under this section must be published by the FCA in the way

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.